jeroenmoons/drl_banana/README.md

 To train a new agent, run the train.py script.
 It currently only supports training a DQN agent so no command line arguments are necessary.

-TODO: describe checkpoints.
+When the environment is solved, the training script saves a checkpoint in the saved_models directory.

 #### Watching an agent

-TODO: how to run a random or trained agent using command line switch.
+TODO: how to run a random or trained agent using command line switch: random, dqn_checkpoint, dqn_solved

 ---